Diego Gutiérrez (singer-songwriter): Career

 He has participated as an invited musician in the World Festival of Youth and Students in Algiers (2001) and in Caracas (2005).
 He was invited to the 2009 edition of Barnasants International singer-songwriters festival in Barcelona and later performed a series of concerts in Sevilla, Valencia and Madrid.

 For his second studio album titled Palante el Mambo! he received a Cubadisco Award and a nomination to the Latin Grammy Awards in 2018.

 In 2019, he launched his third studio release titled Piloto automático.

 As a result of his work throughout the years putting into music the verses of various writers from Villa Clara, in 2021 Diego Gutiérrez released his more recent album Viaje al Centro de la Tierra.

+His most recent release is the studio album Primeros auxilios, launched in February 2025.